 4. Seek Help If Injured

 If you are injured and not removed from the accident scene by an ambulance, you still need to seek medical attention from the Emergency Room or a physician within 24 hours of the accident.
-Failure to do this may result in damaging your claim, as you don’t have a medical professional document your alleged injuries, so seek medical help immediately.
+Failure to do this may result in damaging your claim, as you don’t have a medical professional document your alleged injuries.
+Therefore, it’s important to seek medical help immediately.

 5. Exchange Information With The Uninsured Driver

-If the police is not called to the scene, then you must exchange information with the other driver.
-Ask the other driver their insurance information, driver’s license, contact information and then provide yours.
+If the police are not called to the scene, then you must exchange information with the other driver.
+Ask the other driver for their insurance information, driver’s license, contact information, and then provide yours.
 If they refuse, you know you may be dealing with an uninsured driver and should immediately call the police.

 6. Contact Your Insurance Company

 Call your insurance company immediately to file a claim and provide the details of the accident and to receive any important information regarding your car repairs and more.
 Make sure that you never admit fault when talking to your insurance company.
 Leave all the finer details to your lawyer to take care of.

 Contact your lawyer to protect your claim.
 Your lawyer will communicate with the other party, their insurance company, and will eventually determine if you should bring your case to court.